adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ```
 persistent voting
 ==
-harberger auction for ownership of decision making power
+Harberger auction for ownership of decision making power

 common partial ownership
 + persistent voting
 ==
-pareto efficient market for ownership of society
+Pareto efficient market for ownership of society
 ```

 <!-- Harberger taxation is provably optimal with regard to allocative efficiency